 where the positivity $l\tau+m\succ 0$ of a lattice point is defined to be either $l>0$ or $l=0$, $m>0$, and $l\tau+m\succ l'\tau+m'$ means $(l-l')\tau+(m-m')\succ0$.
-These functions were first introduced and studied by Gangl, Kaneko and Zagier~\cite[Section~7]{GKZ}, where they investigated the double shuffle relation satisfied by double zeta values for the double Eisenstein series $G_{n_1,n_2}(\tau)$.
-Here double zeta values are a special case of multiple zeta values defined by
+These functions were first introduced and studied by Gangl, Kaneko and Zagier \cite[Section 7]{GKZ}, where they investigated the double shuffle relation satisfied by double zeta values for the double Eisenstein series $G_{n_1,n_2}(\tau)$.
+Here the double zeta value is the special case of multiple zeta values defined by

 Their results were extended to the double Eisenstein series for higher level (congruence subgroup of level $N$) in \cite{KT} ($N=2$) and in \cite{YZ} ($N$ : general), and have interesting applications to the theory of modular forms (see \cite{Tasaka}) as well as the study of double zeta values of level $N$.
-In this paper, we want to develop double shuffle relations for multiple Eisenstein series.
+Our aim of this paper is to give a framework of and a proof of double shuffle relations for multiple Eisenstein series.

 The double shuffle relation, or rather, the finite double shuffle relation (cf. e.g. \cite{IKZ}) describes a collection of $\Q$-linear relations among multiple zeta values arising from two ways of expressing multiple zeta values as iterated sums \eqref{eq1_2} and as iterated integrals \eqref{eq3_1}.
-Each expression causes an algebraic structure on the $\Q$-vector space spanned by all multiple zeta values.
+Each expression produces an algebraic structure on the $\Q$-vector space spanned by all multiple zeta values.
 The product associated to \eqref{eq1_2} (resp. \eqref{eq3_1}) is called the harmonic product (resp. shuffle product).
-In the case of multiple Eisenstein series, although it is easily seen that the harmonic product formulas hold when the series defining $G_{n_1,\ldots,n_r}(\tau)$ converges absolutely, i.e. $n_1,\ldots,n_{r-1}\in\Z_{\ge2}$ and $n_r\in\Z_{\ge3}$, the shuffle product formulas are not obvious.
-The goal of this paper is to give these formulas by developing an explicit connection between the multiple Eisenstein series and the Goncharov coproduct, and as a consequence a restricted version of the finite double shuffle relations for multiple Eisenstein series.
+For example, using the harmonic product, we have